arrow-kt/arrow-website/content/docs/learn/collections-functions/utils.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 description: Composition, partial application, and currying
 ---

-# Working with functions
+# Utilities for functions

 Functions are an important part of functional programming.
 Every time we use `map` or `filter` we are using functions as arguments, every block is creating